eswarm/eswarm.github.io/content/about/index.md

 draft = false
 slug = "about"
 title = "About"
 +++

-Software engineer by trade, working on mobiles since the dark ages of Symbian.
-I primarily deal with Android currently.
+Product Engineer, focus on mobile and IOT space.
+Adept in handling large teams and complex organizational structures.

-I am a polyglot programmer who can dabble in C++, Java, Python, Javascript.
+I am a polyglot programmer who can dabble in C++, Java, Kotlin, Python, Javascript.
 Platforms or frameworks I have worked on are Symbian, Android, Qt, AngularJS, Ionic, Spring.
 I am pragmatic with respect to technology and believe in using the best tool for the job.

-My other interests are carpentry and electronics though I can still be best called a noob in both.
+My other interests are carpentry and electronics.

 You can reach me on